TORNADO RELIEF 2013

 Donors who would like to designate their financial gifts for Illinois Tornado Relief may do so by writing "Illinois Tornado Relief" in the memo line of their check or by typing it in the "in honor of" field of our online giving form.
 Mail checks to Matthew 25: Ministries, 11060 Kenwood Road, Cincinnati, OH 45242.
-Or text CARING to 50555 to make a $10 donation to Matthew 25: Ministries.* 100% of donated funds designated for Illinois Tornado Relief will we used for the purpose intended.
+100% of donated funds designated for Illinois Tornado Relief will we used for the purpose intended.

 Matthew 25: Ministries will continue to post more information as it becomes available.
 Please continue to check this webpage and follow Matthew 25 on Facebook and Twitter for the most up-to-date information regarding our response and how you can help.